-What is Aruba ClearPass and How Does it Protect Your Network?
+What is Aruba ClearPass?
+How Does it Protect Your Network?

-With the advent of smartphones, tablets, and other mobile devices, companies and IT departments are facing the challenge of managing the vast assortment of devices on their network.
-Which devices get which levels of network access?
-Which users get which levels of network access?
-How do you ensure that your network is secure?
+With the proliferation of smartphones, tablets, and other mobile devices, companies and IT departments are faced with the challenge of managing the vast assortment of devices on their network.

-This predicament is magnified by the growing prevalence of BYOD (bring your own device).
+This predicament is magnified by the growing prevalence of remote work and BYOD (bring your own device).
 Employees benefit from the convenience, but there are some downsides, too.

-The sheer number of requests to grant device access can overburden any IT team.
-Your IT team could also easily lose track of which devices and users are connected to the network.
-Ensuring network compliance and troubleshooting issues also becomes far more complicated.
+For starters, the sheer number of requests to grant personal device access can overburden any IT team.
+It can become difficult to track which devices and users are connected to the network.

-So, how do you take the burden of onboarding so many new devices away from your IT department without sacrificing security or policy enforcement?
-Look no further than Aruba ClearPass.
+So, how do you reduce the IT staff’s burden of onboarding new devices without sacrificing security or policy enforcement?
+Aruba ClearPass is one solution.

 What is Aruba ClearPass?

-Aruba ClearPass is a policy management platform that many businesses are implementing to effortlessly onboard new devices, grant varying access levels, and keep their networks secure.
+Aruba ClearPass is a policy management platform that many businesses use to onboard new devices, grant varying access levels, and keep networks secure.

-ClearPass allows you to safely connect business and personal devices to your network in compliance with your security policies.
-It allows you to grant full or limited access to devices based on users’ roles, device type, and cybersecurity posture.
+ClearPass allows business and personal devices to connect to your network in compliance with your security policies.
+It allows you to grant full or limited access to devices based on user roles, device type, and cybersecurity posture.

-With this new demand for network access, the burden on your IT department has increased exponentially and it’s not just laptops and smartphones that should be on your radar.
-IoT devices, printers, and even surveillance cameras are connecting to companies’ wireless networks.
+With the increasing demand for network access, the burden on your IT department has increased exponentially.
+Laptops, smartphones, IoT (Internet of Things) devices, printers, and even surveillance cameras are connecting to company wireless networks.

-When you need device-specific information, you can easily identify a device’s:
+Need device-specific information?
+ClearPass can easily identify a device’s:

 - Type and model name

-Enforcing network policies can pose a huge challenge to IT departments.
-When an employee wants to add a new device to the network, they often have to go through extensive IT protocols.
-They may even need someone from IT to walk them through the process.
+Enforcing network policies is a challenge for many IT departments.
+When an employee wants to add a new personal device to the network, they often have to go through extensive IT protocols.
+Someone from IT may even need to walk them through the process.

 After all, you have to be prepared to take action if you discover unusual network behavior.
 That requires establishing a unified approach that can block traffic and disconnect devices when necessary – even in the middle of the night.

-Every business faces its own unique challenges, and protecting its network requires a unique solution.
-With IT-managed laptops, unmanaged smartphones or tablets, and even IoT devices connecting to your network, you need to make sure that users can gain access without compromising your security.
+With a variety of devices connecting to your network, you need to make sure that users can gain access without compromising your security.